fulldecent/cameralife/README.md

 5. Responsive

-  Supports OpenSearch and RSS.
+  Supports OpenSearch, OpenGraph and RSS.
 Is built using JQuery/AJAX for modernbrowsers, but gracefully degrades without Javascript for accessibility... or if you want to load it on a cell phone made in the 90's.